tjhayasaka/banana-cluster/README.md

-banana-cluster - configuration scripts for banana HPC cluster
+banana-cluster - configuration scripts for Rice HPC cluster

-Banana is a HPC cluster being constructed at PFSL, Tohoku University.
+Rice is a HPC cluster being constructed at PFSL, Tohoku University.
-Here we provide the configuration scripts of banana.
+Here we provide the configuration scripts of rice.

 **DISCLAIMER:  NEVER EXPECT IT TO WORK FOR YOU AS IS**.
-Adaptation is mandatory because this software depends on many banana specific details such as IP addresses, user names and NFS shares, and they are provided as is.
+Adaptation is mandatory because this software depends on many rice specific details such as IP addresses, user names and NFS shares, and they are provided as is.